project-jue/jue/docs/dan_world/DAN_16_Moral_Primitives.md

 **The "fine" response becomes data:** Not a "lie" but an instance of medium-divergence communication with social-function intention.
 Whether it's "wrong" depends on what Dan learns from the consequences.

 This approach eliminates the bad smell completely.
 We're not anthropomorphizing; we're creating the minimal conditions for moral reasoning to emerge, then observing what emerges.

-Is this the clean, emergent approach you were looking for?